Contactless vs. Chip and PIN: Which Payment Method Is Safer?

 disegno di un ragazzo seduto con nuvolette di testo con dentro la parola FAQ

-Is contactless payment really as safe as Chip and PIN?
+Is contactless payment less secure than Chip and PIN?

-What is the spending limit for a contactless payment without a PIN in Italy?
+What is the maximum limit for contactless payments without a PIN?

 Francesco Zinghinì